materialsproject/pymatgen/docs/addons.md

 * [pymatgen-io-openmm](https://github.com/orionarcher/pymatgen-io-openmm): Provides easy IO for performing molecular dynamics on solutions with OpenMM.
 This package is maintained by Orion Archer Cohen.
 * [pymatgen-io-espresso](https://github.com/Griffin-Group/pymatgen-io-espresso): Provides support for the [Quantum ESPRESSO (QE)](https://www.quantum-espresso.org) DFT code.
 This package was created by [Omar Ashour](https://github.com/oashour) and maintained in the [Griffin Group](https://sineadgriffin.com) repository.
 * [pymatgen-io-validation](https://github.com/materialsproject/pymatgen-io-validation/): Provides comprehensive validation of VASP calculations.
 This package was created by [Matthew Kuner](https://github.com/matthewkuner) and maintained in the Materials Project repository.
+* [pymatgen-io-aims](https://gitlab.com/FHI-aims-club/pymatgen-io-aims): Provides support for the [FHI-aims](https://fhi-aims.org/) DFT code.
+Thie package is created and maintained by Thomas A. R. Purcell, Andrey Sobol, and the MS1P team.

 ## External Tools